-Taiwan is a highly developed country and home to some of the highest living standards in the world.
+Taiwan is a highly developed country and home to some of the highest living standards in the world, and has nearly eliminated poverty within its borders.
 Due to its lack of membership in the United Nations, the ROC has been excluded from the ranking system of the Human Development Index, a composite of quality-of-life indices such as life expectancy, education, and income.
 Nevertheless, in studies carried out using the same methodology employed by the UN, Taiwan consistently ranks in the top quartile ("Very High Human Development"), alongside countries such as Norway, Australia, and Sweden.
 One such study carried out by Taiwan's government in 2014 ranked the island nation 25th out of 188 countries.